javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 1. *Environment Record* -- an object that has all local variables as its properties (and some other information like the value of `this`).
 2. A reference to the *outer lexical environment*, usually the one associated with the code lexically right outside of it (outside of the current curly brackets).

-So, a "variable" is just a property of the special internal object, Environment Record.
-"To get or change a variable" means "to get or change a property of the Lexical Environment".
+**So, a "variable" is just a property of the special internal object, Environment Record.
+"To get or change a variable" means "to get or change a property of that object".**

 For instance, in this simple code, there is only one Lexical Environment: